 When I have temporary lashes, I use a soft makeup cloth like the one shown above.
 This allows me to clean my face without worrying about ruining my lashes.

-Packing Video for My Trip
+Packing Video of My Trip

 I hope you liked Part 3 of this series about all the clothing that I packed for Europe in the summer.
 In the other two parts, I discuss my shoe choices and clothing.